jantumajer/TACR-TreeDataClim/Input/README.md

-# Example input files required by individual functions of this repository
+# Templates of input files required by individual functions of this repository

 **Tree-ring widths** : annual tree-ring widths measured per each tree stored in `rwl`<sup>1</sup> format